MVHS Health Services

 Welcome to Murrieta Valley High School's Health Office

-The main goal of the health office is to provide basic first aid and / or medical assistance to students in need, and to help determine whether they will return to class or go home when they visit the health office.
-We appreciate support with this by parents or guardians providing a list of valid phone numbers to be used to make contact when a child ill or injured.
-Lack of contact information creates a situation whereby if students are too ill (or injured) to return to class, and we cannot reach anyone, we are forced to call paramedics (at parents expense).
+Lack of contact information creates a situation whereby if students are too ill (or injured) to return to class, and we cannot reach anyone, we are forced to call paramedics (at parent's expense).
 So, please remember to update those contact phone numbers (especially cell phone numbers) so that we can reach you.
 We appreciate your support with this.

 Medication Policy: If your student requires medication to be taken at school, we must follow strict District and State guidelines.
 Those guidelines state that all medication (including over the counter medication) MUST have written parent and physician permission on file (annually) with the school health office.
-Additionally, all medications (including over the counter medications) must be kept in the health office - except for asthma inhalers, epi-pens and diabetic supplies.
-They still require all the same forms, but can be carried on the student at the parent's and physician's request.
+Additionally, all medications (including over the counter medications) must be kept in the health office - except for asthma inhalers, epi-pens and diabetic suplies.
+These self-carry items still require all of the same forms but can be carried on the student at the parent's and physician's request.
 You can download the form Medication Form to take to your doctor.

-Health Conditions/Concerns: At the beginning of each school year, parents complete an Emergency Contact form that has a place (on back) for parents to include any health concern regarding their student.
+Health Conditions/Concerns: At the beginning of each school year, parents complete a Health History Form online that has a place for parents to include any health concern regarding their student.
 This is extremely important information to have, especially in the event of an emergency.
 If your student takes any medication at home, this is also important information for us to know.
-Please feel free to contact the Health Office and ask for the school nurse if you need to discuss any concerns regarding your student's medical condition.
-If you child has diabetes and needs to take insulin or test their blood sugar while at school, we require the physician/parent to fill out care plan forms.
-Please contact the office if you need these forms.
+Please feel free to contact the Health Office and as for the school nurse if you need to discuss any concerns regarding your student's medical condition.

-Ill and Injured Policy: Students are generally returned to class unless they have a significant injury or have a fever above 100F, or are experiencing multiple symptoms requiring isolation from class.
+Ill and Injured Policy: Students are generally returned to class unless they have a significant injury, have a fever above 100F, or are experiencing multiple symptoms requiring isolation from class.
 Symptoms information: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

-Help is available for students who are struggling with life or are finding it hard to cope. https://www.murrieta.k12.ca.us/site/Default.aspx?PageID=314
+Help is available for students who are struggling with life or finding it hard to cope. https://www.murrieta.k12.ca.us/site/Default.aspx?PageID=314